symentis/grails-audit-logging-plugin/README.md

 grails audit-quickstart org.example.myproject.AuditLogEvent

 ```

-Use version 1.1.0-SNAPSHOT to test this new feature in your project.
-Your feedback in [#13](https://github.com/robertoschwald/grails-audit-logging-plugin/issues/13) is highly appreciated.

 ####**Migration from plugin versions < 1.1.0**####
 If you already use a plugin version < 1.1.0, you must change the created AuditLogEvent domain class to fit your previous settings.
-The generated domain class contains hint-comments what to change.
+The generated domain class artifact contains hint-comments what to change.

 ##**Issue Management**##